samrickman/shinyCare/readme.md

 ### Files in repo:

-1. tabs.R - this is the R script which generates the page.
+1. app.R - this is the R script which generates the page.
 2. include.md - this is the About page which is imported into tabs.R.
 3. Support Type With Populations all PSRs incl Sicilly.rds - this is the data as read by tabs.R.
 4. code to produce the RDS files from raw data.R - this is the code to produce the rds file from raw data.